NoahDragon/star-list/README.md

 Open the [link](https://www.abnerchou.me/star-list/) and start preparing.

+Double click or select the row and press space to start edit.
+Click the save button or Ctrl+Enter to store the changes.

+**Note**: Please disable Vimium for best user experience.

 ## Save list

 Click the save icon to download the list into a JSON file.